closeio/making.close.com/_posts/2023-10-27-how-we-plan-feature-development/index.md

 Every feature has its dedicated team, typically consisting of 1-3 developers.
 For larger projects, this number might go up to five.
 This team also includes a product manager, designer.
 For each cycle project we select one developer who becomes a project lead.
 The project lead:

 - confirms we have specced everything we need to start development process
-- ensures we stay on track with the plan, or change it accordingly to the situation (having this in mind: fixed time, flexible scope)
+- ensures we stay on track with the plan, or changes it according to the situation (having this in mind: fixed time, flexible scope)
-- make sure we keep our focus on the project goals, helping prioritizing the work
+- makes sure we keep our focus on the project goals, helping prioritizing the work
-- communicate the state of the project on a weekly basis to the rest of the team (in the form of weekly summaries)
+- communicates the state of the project on a weekly basis to the rest of the team (in the form of weekly summaries)
 - helps planning feature releases so they are exposed to the users as quickly as possible (coordinating beta periods with product managers, planning when a feature will be shipped publicly)
 - presents state of the project during mid-cycle demos (more on that later)
-- organizes and leads “retro” meeting by the end of thy cycle (more on that later)
+- organizes and leads a “retro” meeting at the end of the cycle (more on that later)
 - presents the final results to the whole Close team in a form of pre-recorded demo

 ## The Buffer Week: Our Safety Net